brainstem-org/brainstem_support/docs/datamodel/modules.md

 - __Action logs__: Action logs are changes applied to an action entry.
 - __Subject logs__: Subject logs are simpler log values applied to a subject, including food consumption, weighing, and water consumption.

-Module data tables are standardized yet flexible containers for describing the experimental conditions.
+Module tables are standardized yet flexible containers for describing the experimental conditions.

 Please see the dedicated pages below for the models within the modules app: